jcfdeb/py-phone-caller/README.md

 - [Ansible: py-phone-caller role](https://github.com/jcfdeb/py-phone-caller/blob/main/assets/ansible/on-vm_py-phone-caller/README.md) - Role to deploy the microservices stack on a VM or server.
 - [Docker Compose stack](https://github.com/jcfdeb/py-phone-caller/blob/main/assets/docker-compose/README.md) - Containerized full-stack deployment (requires an external Asterisk).
 - [Fedora 34 + Podman (OLD)](https://github.com/jcfdeb/py-phone-caller/blob/main/docs/fedora34-server-with-podman_though-ansible.md) - Legacy but detailed guide for FreePBX configuration and system setup.

-## More Information

-If you want to know how it's organized please read the current [version documentation](https://github.com/jcfdeb/py-phone-caller/blob/main/doc/py-phone-caller_2025.05.md)

-## Good Advice

-* The project isn't ready to be used without a deep knowledge of Asterisk, Linux, etc.
-* Can be used in production, but is hard to configure _(if you want try please keep in mind that is not eaasy to deploy)_.
-* Have patience, maybe in a near future it will be more _usable_